 - Who to contact in the HR department for guidance on attendance issues – supervisors

-- How to conduct a disciplinary meeting with an employee regarding attendance issues – supervisors
+- How to conduct a disciplinary meeting with an employee regarding their attendance issue and implement an employee attendance improvement plan – supervisors

 Enforcement & Documentation Maximize Policy Effectiveness

 You can have the best attendance policy in the entire world, but it may let you down if you don’t:

 - Enforce the policy fairly and evenly throughout the organization, without favoritism or other forms of discrimination

 - Document; remember the adage, “If you don’t write it down, you didn’t do it” because you have no proof that you handled the situation appropriately

 If you are committed to enforcing the policy across the board and over-documenting, you are ready to implement your new policies, incentive programs, and absenteeism action plan!

 Automated Solutions to Help Your Attendance Policy Succeed

 It may be more affordable than you think to automate important employee attendance activities, and even turn them over to a reliable and trustworthy third party at an affordable cost.